 Sarah Wolfman-Robichaud, Program Director Sarah comes with an extensive background in theater and music performance, as well as lecturing/leading workshops on arts education and arts for social justice in academic, educational, and community settings.
 Sarah most recently managed the programming department at Arts Umbrella, the largest arts education organization in Canada.
 When not singing lullabies to her children, Sarah is the JCC East Bay’s Director of Public Programs.

-2022 LABA East Bay LABA FELLOWS
+2023 Bay Area LABA FELLOWS

 Winnipeg-born Mia Feuer is a sculptor, associate professor of Sculpture at California College of the Arts, and mother to six year old Galileo.
 Her ancestors are Ashkenazi Jews who settled on the frozen Canadian Prairies of Saskatchewan five generations ago.
 She tends goal for the Northern California Women’s Hockey League as part of her sculptural and spiritual practice.

 Danielle Freiman is an interdisciplinary artist and designer based in San Francisco, CA. She received her B.F.A. from the Studio for Interrelated Media (SIM) at Massachusetts College of Art and Design with an emphasis in assemblage and installation.
 Her work is motivated by her personal experiences with mental health, chronic pain, queerness, and reproductive health, taking the form of zines (self-published books), printed materials, and workshops.